 Certificates of deposit work well for short-term financial goals, like savings for a down payment on a house or a new car.
-Tying up money in a CD for 12 months or two years could be one way to stop yourself from dipping into your savings prematurely.
+Tying up money in a CD for one or two years could be one way to stop yourself from dipping into your savings prematurely.

 But due to inflation, using a CD to build wealth over time won’t work in your favor.
 Historically, inflation has risen over time, which reduces the purchasing power of money earning a yield below the rate of inflation.

 “This is why I wouldn’t even recommend that a retiree (put) all their money in CDs,” says Dana Twight, founder and principal of Twight Financial Education.

 CD rates were trending lower after the Fed lowered its own rates in March 2020.
 But so far in 2022, many CD rates have risen following Fed rate hikes in March and May in response to surging inflation.
 May's rate increase was the largest since 2000.

 CDs come in a range of terms.
 Typically, the longer the term, the higher the yield.
 But it's important to consider more than yield when choosing a CD term.
 Selecting a term comes down to a couple of main factors — your financial needs and the current rate environment.